 Music for Management

 Music for Management is a rising method of arts therapy that goes a step beyond mental health awareness and takes action on crisis prevention.
-Geared towards corporate and government workplaces, Music for Management is here to ease the burden of the pandemic and to shed light on the importance of accessible therapy and creativity.
+Made for all working age adults, this program is here to ease the impact of the Covid-19 pandemic and to shed light on the importance of accessible therapy and creativity.

 Music for Management is a new program, and by helping yourself, you can help it grow, as well as normalize therapy in the workplace.
-Options include private bespoke sessions, joining a fortnightly group, or contracting Music for Management for your own workplace.
-Any of this with any of the following options:
+Options include: